Rand404/solid-octo-eureka/Constitution.md

 **V**.
 The voting system for the Cabinet, Speaker and Supreme Court Justices will be a simple first-past-the-post system performed via telegram, in which every registered citizen may vote for each position with one vote.
 Votes may only be cast once and only once.\
 **VI**.
 Chancellor elections are to be performed via regional poll lasting 3 days and commenced by the Minister of Internal Affairs. \
 **VII**.
 Election results must be kept secret until the conclusion of the election. \
-**IV**.
+**VIII**.
 Election ballots will be invalidated if the intentions of the voter are unclear of if the ballot itself has been spoiled.
 This includes the addition of unauthorised candidates.

 ## Article 9 - Ratification, Repeal, and Amendments